CaptainHPY/Vision550/README.md

 *NOTE: Video is captured when the `<CallAssistant />` button `isRecognizing` your speech.*

-1. :moon: **Dark/Light mode:** Choose the theme you like.
+1. :robot: **Intelligent Assistant:** Build with Gemini 1.5 Flash and OpenAI's Text-To-Speech model.
-2. :robot: **AI Assistant:** Build with Gemini 1.5 Flash and OpenAI's Text-To-Speech model.
+2. :art: **Modern UI Design:** Build with Next.js, TailwindCSS and DaisyUI.
-3. :art: **Modern UI Design:** Build with Next.js, TailwindCSS and DaisyUI.
+3. :moon: **Dark/Light mode:** Choose the theme you like.

 ## :wrench: Tech Stack